Ab-Rincon/PBGCBillingAutomation/ReadMe.md

    - Find `logfile.log` in the `dist` directory to review any operational logs for errors or confirmation of successful processing.
    - If you experience any issues, the log file may contain details that can help in troubleshooting.

+## Requirements
+ - It's necessary to have excel installed prior to running the application.

 ## Developer Section

 ### To-Do List